 · Obtain a copy of the strata corporation’s insurance policy or policies.

-· Get advice from their insurance provider to understand your liability, if the insurance doesn’t cover the strata corporation’s deductible.
+· Get advice from their insurance provider to understand your liability.

 · Ideally, each strata owner should:

-o have a policy that covers the higher deductible (insurance deductible insurance) to cover a loss in your unit, and
+o Have a policy that covers the higher deductible (insurance deductible insurance) to cover a loss in your unit.

 What caused this: